-The challenge is to assess which of the following two claims is best supported by the evidence.
+The challenge is to assess which of the following two claims is most probable, which we interpret as best supported by the evidence.

 Claim C_1 : Linda is a bank teller,

 Claim C_2 : Linda is a bank teller and active in the feminist movement.